nvidia-holoscan/holoscan-sdk/docs/holoscan_debugging.md

 3. Set the necessary breakpoints in both your Python and C++ code.
 4. Initiate the debugging session by pressing `F5`.

-Upon starting the session, two separate debug terminals will be launched - one for Python and another for C++.
+Upon starting the session, two separate debug terminals will be launched; one for Python and another for C++.
 In the C++ terminal, you will encounter a prompt regarding superuser access:

 ```bash
 Superuser access is required to attach to a process.
 Attaching as superuser can potentially harm your computer.
 Do you want to continue? [y/N]